Azure-Samples/streaming-at-scale/eventhubs-capture-synapse-delta/README.md

 - **Azure Container Instances** to host Spark Load Test Clients: by default one client will be created, generating a load of 1000 events/second
 - **Event Hubs** Namespace, Hub and Consumer Group: to ingest data incoming from test clients
 - **Azure Storage** (Data Lake Storage Gen2): to store event data as blobs
-- **Azure Syanpse**: to process data incoming from Azure Storage as a stream using a blob triggere pipeline, and store it using Delta Lake.
-An Azure Syanpse Workspace and Job will be created, and the job will be run on blob create, and will read all the data from the last checkpoint.
+- **Azure Synapse**: to process data incoming from Azure Storage as a stream using a blob triggered pipeline, and store it using Delta Lake.
+An Azure Synapse Workspace and Job will be created, and the job will be run on blob create, and will read all the data from the last checkpoint.

 ## Streamed Data